Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Independence of the axioms

-\begin{remark}[On the $\mu^{\otimes2}$-invisibility of the failure of Axiom~II] In the datum $\mathcal D_{\neg \mathrm{II}}$ above, the failure of $G\circ G=G$ occurs at the pair $(a,c)$, which carries positive $\mu^{\otimes2}$-weight ($m(a)m(c)=1$) but lies outside $G$.
-The separating witness is set-theoretic ($G\circ G\supsetneq G$ as subsets of $X\times X$), not measure-theoretic.
-This reflects the fact that Axiom~II is a structural rather than measure-theoretic statement; the failure is visible at the level of the relation $G$ itself, regardless of whether the measure detects it through the coupling law. \end{remark}
+\begin{remark} In this datum the failure $G\circ G\supsetneq G$ occurs at $(a,c)$, which carries weight $m(a)m(c)=1$ but lies outside $G$.
+The witness is set-theoretic, not measure-theoretic: Axiom~II is a structural statement, visible at the level of $G$ regardless of whether the coupling law detects it. \end{remark}

-\begin{proposition}[Independence of Axiom III] There exists a pre-structural datum $\mathcal D_{\neg \mathrm{III}}$ over the ambient signature of Definition~\ref{def:structural-datum} which satisfies Axioms~I and~II but fails Axiom~III. \end{proposition}
+\begin{proposition}[Independence of Axiom III] There is a pre-structural datum satisfying Axioms~I,~II but failing Axiom~III. \end{proposition}